Dr. Diane Shelton

 About the Laboratory

 Welcome to the Comparative Neuromuscular Laboratory located in the School of Medicine at the University of California, San Diego.
 This laboratory, established in 1990, is an international reference center dedicated to the diagnosis and study of spontaneous neuromuscular diseases in companion animals.
-The laboratory is directed by G. Diane Shelton DVM, PhD, DACVIM (Internal Medicine) and Professor in the Department of Pathology.
-Dr. Shelton is a recognized specialist in comparative neuromuscular diseases with over 190 publications relevant to both human and veterinary medicine (PubMed; Shelton GD ).
-Specialized testing performed in this laboratory includes evaluation of muscle and peripheral nerve biopsies by State-of-the-Art methods, immunohistochemistry and immunoblotting for the diagnosis of various muscular dystrophies and other congenital myopathies.
+Specialized testing performed in this laboratory includes evaluation of muscle and peripheral nerve biopsies by state-of-the-art methods, immunohistochemistry, immunofluorescence staining and immunoblotting for the diagnosis of various muscular dystrophies and other congenital myopathies.
 Read More »

 In light of the declaration of a National Emergency due to the COVID-19 outbreak, the Comparative Neuromuscular Laboratory is taking measures to balance the need to protect the health of laboratory personnel while attempting to continue laboratory operations to the extent possible.
 During this time, the turnaround time for testing and response time to emails and voicemails may be longer than under normal operations.
 We ask for your patience and understanding during this time and should you have questions or concerns, please email our laboratory at email@example.com.

 Please note that beginning January 1, 2021, the Comparative Neuromuscular Laboratory will be increasing the price of all tests.
 The 2021 sample submission form and instruction sheet is now available for download.

 In observation of the Martin Luther King, Jr. Holiday, the Comparative Neuromuscular Laboratory will be closed on Monday, January 18th.